 Consumer Health: Learn about health care programs around the world.
 Visit and/or volunteer at a crisis pregnancy center.
 Learn about propaganda, marketing, drug company lobbying.
 Really find out where our food comes from.
 There are great videos available like Food, Inc., Super Size Me, Captivated, Fed Up, and more.

 Relationships: We discuss courtesy, manners, etiquette, friendship, peer pressure, gossip, bullying, dating.
 We do role playing and review social situations that are successful or unpleasant.
-We base our relationships studies on our Biblical worldview.
 The book How Rude! is a great resource for etiquette.

 See my favorite books for life skills.